 But if you don’t know the proper horse betting terms, you’re more likely to lose that extra cash.

-Certain strategies are kept super secret, especially by my grandfather who lives at the track everyday.
-He says “I’m going to work” and not a word is heard from him until he has lost all of his money and comes home or if he wins big he takes out his “cell phone thingy” to make the call everyone loves to make: “I just won a TON of money!!”
+Certain strategies are kept super secret, especially by my grandfather who used to live at the track.
+He says “I’m going to work” and not a word is heard from him until he has lost all of his money or if he wins big he takes out his “cell phone thingy” to make the call everyone loves to make, “I WON!”

 But just like any other sport, there are NUMEROUS sites to place your bet at if your not lucky enough to attend the race itself.
 But before you start throwing your money down on some random horses, you might want to know the betting terms because you know…that always helps.

 Any of these terms will show up wherever you try to place a bet for the Derby.
 Once you learn the terms then you can figure out which one of the 2015 Kentucky Derby Favorites you ‘ll want to choose.

 The horse must finish first or second.

 The horse must finish first, second or third.

 A wager picking the two finishers in a race in that exact order.